-- 313. Piroxicam, also known by the brand name Feldene, is a nonsteroidal antiinflammatory drug (NSAID).
-Piroxicam is used to treat rheumatoid arthritis, osteoarthritis, and juvenile rheumatoid arthritis. - 314.
-On March 3, 2014, Greenstone received FDA approval to market Piroxicam Capsules.
-It entered the market with the exact same WAC pricing as Teva for both the 10mg and 20mg capsules. - 315.
-Greenstone immediately began seeking potential customers.
+313. Piroxicam, also known by the brand name Feldene, is a nonsteroidal antiinflammatory drug (NSAID).
+Piroxicam is used to treat rheumatoid arthritis, osteoarthritis, and juvenile rheumatoid arthritis.

+314. On March 3, 2014, Greenstone received FDA approval to market Piroxicam

+Capsules.
+It entered the market with the exact same WAC pricing as Teva for both the 10mg and 20mg capsules.

+315. Greenstone immediately began seeking potential customers.
 At 10:07am on March 5, 2014, J.L. of Teva sent an e-mail to Defendant Patel informing her that Greenstone had just received Piroxicam approval and was challenging Teva on several accounts.
+J.L. asked Patel: "Do we have any strategy in place for Piroxicam?"

-J.L. asked Patel: - 316.
-Before responding to that e-mail, Defendant Patel sought to negotiate strategy with Greenstone.
+316. Before responding to that e-mail, Defendant Patel sought to negotiate strategy with Greenstone.
 Patel called R.H. at Greenstone at 10:55am and they spoke briefly.
 Shortly after that call, Patel also called R.H.'s boss, Defendant Nailor.
 At 2:14pm that afternoon, Defendants Patel and Nailor spoke briefly.